MiKatt/openSTARS/README.md

 ```

 ### Prepare prediction sites
 Prediction sites can be created along the streams.
 Either the distance between the sites must be provided (`dist`) or the approximate number of sites that shall be created (`nsites`).
 Additionally, the creation can be restricted to certain networks (`netIDs`).
+The sites will be assigned regularly on the stream network.
+If prediction sites with specifec coordinates are needed, they should be created manually.

 Similar as for the observation sites, attributes needed for .ssn object are assigned: